tink-ab/tink-money-manager-android/README.md

         accessToken = "yourAccessToken", // [1]
-        styleResId = R.style.YourCustomTinkFinanceOverviewStyle, // Resource ID of your style that extends TinkFinanceOverviewStyle clientConfiguration = config, // Your client configuration object tracker = yourTracker // Your Tracker implementation )
+        styleResId = R.style.YourCustomTinkFinanceOverviewStyle, // Resource ID of your style that extends TinkFinanceOverviewStyle clientConfiguration = config, // Your client configuration object tracker = yourTracker // Your EventTracker implementation )
 ```
 `[1]` Tink PFM SDK needs a valid access token for a specific user to function correctly.
 Since Tink PFM SDK does not handle any type of authentication, this needs to be done by your backend.
 See [this link](https://docs.tink.com/api/#oauth) for more info on how this is done.